 - Averted in Stir Crazy.
 When a paralegal goes undercover at a strip joint, she does so as a waitress.

 - Pam Grier's character in Coffy goes undercover as a call girl for a local drug dealer/pimp in order to infiltrate the criminal underworld, although she's a vigilante, not a police officer.
-In the follow-up movie Foxy Brown, Grier plays another vigilante character doing the same thing.

-- District 13: Ultimatum opens with one of the leads going undercover as a dancing girl in order to stage a major sting against a series of crime bosses.
+- Banlieue 13: Ultimatum opens with one of the leads going undercover as a dancing girl in order to stage a major sting against a series of crime bosses.
 The twist?
 Both the movie's leads are male.
 But it must be said that Cyril Raffaelli looks stunning in a dress.

-- In X-Men: First Class, in order to infiltrate a Hellfire Club private party, Moira McTaggert strips down to her undergarments and pretends to be one of the call-girls.
+- In X-Men: First Class, in order to infiltrate a Hellfire Club private party, Moira MacTaggert strips down to her undergarments and pretends to be one of the call-girls.
 Done fairly well as it's shown that she's not all that comfortable with it and is acutely aware of how vulnerable she is.

 - Undercover Heat.
 Police officer Cindy Hannen (Athena Massey) goes undercover in a high class whorehouse to catch a murderer.
 She discovers that she's very good as a prostitute.
+Also played with when she does a roleplay as a (dominatrix-y) cop for one of her unwitting clients.

 - In Khalnayak Ganga (Madhuri Dixit) goes undercover as a dancer to try to catch Ballu (Sanjay Dutt) and save her boyfriend's reputation.
 She gets in waaay over her head, however, when Ballu develops feelings for her.